stfxecutables/model_variance/drafts/details.md

 but this departs heavily from the usual SVM, and introduces significant tuning and interpretational complexity, so is not used in this study.

-# Sources of Variance
+# Sources of Variance and Training Perturbation Schemes

-A "source of variance"
-These are sources of model variance that are either present or absent in various combinations across model fits.
+A "source of (model) variance" is anything in the training procedure that might impact the resulting predictions.
+I explicitly manipulate three main sources of variance in this study: hyperparameters, data (predictor) noise, and training sample distribution / size.

 ## Data Perturbation

-I develop a number of methods to perturb predictor feature values.
+I develop a number of methods to perturb predictor values and simulate "small" predictor noise.
 I classify predictor features as either continuous or categorical, and define perturbation methods based on the cardinality.

 ### Continous Data Perturbation

 These are all designed to be "small" in various intuitive ways.

-* Significant-digit-based: Rewriting each feature sample x in R in scientific notation, e.g. x = 1.2345e-N, perturbation at the zeroth digit moves x to x + e, e ~ Uniform(-1e-N, 1e-N).
+* Significant-digit-based: Rewriting each feature sample $x \in \mathbb{R}$ in scientific notation, e.g. x = 1.2345e-N, perturbation at the zeroth digit moves x to x + e, e ~ Uniform(-1e-N, 1e-N).
 Perturbation at the first digit moves x to x + e, e ~ Uniform(-0.1e-N, 0.1e-N).
 The idea is that this is a perturbation that is "visible" to humans when looking at rounded tables of data, and that perturbations at a level that should be mostly invisible to humans (e.g.at the 4th or 5th significant digit) should NOT have dramatic impacts on classifier behaviours.

 * Neighbor-based: This basically perturbs each sample x in R^n_features within its own Voronoi cell, i.e. if x_nn is the nearest neighbour to x, and B(a, r)